iMovR Energize Standing Desk Review

 The one downside of the Freedom controller is that to save on some cost the hand controller uses a cheaper reflective LCD (not backlit) for height reading display, rather than a bright LED.
 Since you’re not likely to ever look at it again after programming your height presets, we don’t imagine this is going to be a big deal for most users.
 Plenty of popular electric desks have no height read-out display at all, for that matter.

-How does the Energize Compare to iMovR's Elite Desk?
+How does the iMovR Energize Compare to their Elite Desk?

 There aren’t that many made-in-USA electric standing desks available to begin with – it’s even rarer to have a choice between two American-made lines from the same manufacturer.
 So let’s take a look at how iMovR’s new Freedom line differs from its Reliant-based desk line, which features their still top-selling Elite, and its SteadyType-equipped variant, the Everest.

 At first glance, the two electric lines may appear similar, and in many ways they are.
 For instance, both feature the same array of 3D-laminated tabletop designs (although corner desks, compact 24”-deep tops, and the modernistic, ¾ inch-thick “Slim Tops” are only available for the Freedom line at this point).
 And the desks boast the same, industry-leading, lifetime frame warranty and ten years on all mechanical and electrical parts, plus five years on the tops.
 However, there are some important distinctions to note that may help you make a purchase decision.

 The Freedom line has an advantage over the Everest and Elite in a couple respects.
 The desks are a little easier to assemble, and they come with their own wire management tray for organizing your cords.
 (While the Reliant base requires buying a separate cable management tray, the one provided with the Freedom is smaller, and won’t hold a power strip or many cables – some users will still opt to add an iMovR Advanced Cable Management Kit to the Freedom regardless.)